Turkey disputes White House readout of Erdogan-Trump phone call

 "President Trump did not share any 'concerns about escalating violence' with regard to the ongoing military operation in Afrin," read the message.
 "The two leaders' discussion of Operation Olive Branch was limited to an exchange of views."

-Speaking prior to the two leaders' conversation Tuesday, former US ambassador to Turkey, Eric Edelman, said the currents running through Turkish domestic politics are tightly intertwined with perceptions of the US.
+Speaking prior to the two leaders' conversation Tuesday, the former US ambassador to Turkey, Eric Edelman, said the currents running through Turkish domestic politics are tightly intertwined with perceptions of the US.

 "The relationship between the US and Turkey has been very tense for a very long time," Edelman told CNN.
 "Those tensions in some way are rooted in the nature of the regime that Erdogan is attempting to impose on Turkey, which to some degree is fueled by anti-Americanism."